rokucommunity/rooibos/docs/index.md

 This behavior can be disabled by passing in the last argument of the mock/stub/fake function (`allowNonExistingMethods`) as `true`.
 In this case, rooibos will still log a warning; but you will be allowed to create the fake method.

-This is handy for quickly creating mock dependencies with simple _pobos_ (plain old brightscript objects). e.g.
+This is handy for quickly creating mock dependencies with simple aa objects. e.g.

 ```
 videoService = {}